Check Printing Options

 • Some initial setup may be required to combine the checking account balances and activity on reports

-• May have to periodically make journal entries using administrative splits to combine balances
+• May have to periodically make Journal Entries using administrative splits to combine balances

 More Printers